RsyncUI is a pure SwiftUI based macOS application utilizing the command line tool rsync

-which executes the real synchronizing task, not RsyncUI.
+RsyncUI is a pure SwiftUI based macOS application utilizing the command line tool rsync for synchronizing files.
+It is rsync which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.
-Check out the categories for information about other topics not linked to on this page.
+RsyncUI is built for macOS Sonoma only.

 Before commencing use of RsyncUI

 See the changelog for updates.
 RsyncUI is built as a Universal macOS Binary, which means it runs nativly on Apple Silicon and Intel-based Mac computers.
-RsyncUI can be installed by homebrew by command
+RsyncUI can be installed by Homebrew by command

 brew install --cask rsyncui